-- 3.16.2.1 The STATE shall monitor and evaluate encounter data lines and shall require correction of encounter data found deficient according to specifications published on the STATE's managed care web site.
-Encounter data not corrected shall be assessed a penalty as specified in section 5.8 below.
-[42 CFR §438.242(d)] - (1) Within twenty-one (21) days after the end of each calendar quarter, the STATE shall provide to the MCO an error reference report (ERR) of erroneous encounter lines and/or headers processed during the quarter.
+- 3.13.2.1 The STATE shall monitor and evaluate encounter data lines and shall require correction of encounter data found deficient according to specifications published on the STATE's managed care web site.
+Encounter data not corrected may be assessed a penalty as specified in section 5.9 below.
+[42 CFR §438.242(d)] - (1) Within twenty-one (21) days after the end of each calendar quarter, the STATE shall provide to the MCO an error reference report (ERR) of erroneous encounter lines and/or headers processed during the quarter, as described in the technical specifications posted on the STATE's managed care web site.
+The October, 2021 and January, 2022 ERR reports will be suspended.